metzenseifner/opencast/docs/guides/admin/docs/configuration/metadata.md

 ## Configuring the events publisher metadata field

-The metadata field can be used in two ways, and its meaning varies slightly:
+The metadata field can be used in two slightly differing ways:

 * The publisher is the creator of the event: when an event is created, this field is filled automatically with the logged in user.
 It cannot be modified on creation of the event nor later.
-* The publisher is responsible for uploading the content but may not be the creator of the event in the UI: in this case, when the event is created, the publisher is selected from a list provider that includes the logged in user (selected by default) and it is also modifiable later, but then the logged in user is not selectable.
+* The publisher is responsible for uploading the content but might not be the creator of the event in the UI: in this case, when the event is created, the publisher is selected from a list provider that includes the logged in user (selected by default) and it is also modifiable later, but then the logged in user is not selectable.

-The configuration is done in the file: `etc/org.opencastproject.ui.metadata.CatalogUIAdapterFactory-episode-common.cfg`.
+The configuration for this is here: `etc/org.opencastproject.ui.metadata.CatalogUIAdapterFactory-episode-common.cfg`.

 First option is the default one and the configuration is as follows: